mszlapa/jscion/README.md

 ### Limitations

 You must use JSCION to serialize object to string.
 Parsing output of built in JSON.stringify will not automagicaly recreate classes.
-JSCION adds meta data to generated json string, which allows it to recreate object instances.
+JSCION adds meta data to generated json string, which allows it to recreate class instances  by providing it with a right `prototype`.

+Classes (object prototypes) are matched by name.
+If you serialized a `class Car` into a String and later deserialized this String inside another process that implements a different `@jscion.serializable class Car` you need to ensure that both classes are compatible.
+Serialization allows your data models travel in space and time, travel safely.

-JSCION will add metadata information to class instances being serialized, therefore calling `jscion.stringify(data` will mutate `data`.
+JSCION will add metadata information to class instances being serialized, therefore calling `jscion.stringify(data)` will mutate `data` object.

 This can be switched off in configuration